miekg/mmark.nl/content/post/syntax.md

 * *Smartypants*, expand `--` and `---` into ndash and mdashes.
 * *SuperSubscript*, parse super- and subscript: H~2~O is water and 2^10^ is 1024.
 * *Tables*, parse tables.
+* *NonBlockingSpace*, convert "backslash space" into a non blocking space.

 Mmark adds numerous enhancements to make it suitable for writing ([IETF](https://ietf.org)) Internet Drafts and even complete books.
 It <strike>steals</strike> borrows syntax elements from [pandoc],